tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/PUT Object - Copy_intl_en.md

-## Feature
+## Feature description

-This API (PUT Object - Copy) is used to create a copy of an object already exists in COS, i.e., copying an object from the source path (object key) to the destination path (object key).
+This API is used to create a copy of an object that already exists in COS, i.e., copying an object from the source path (object key) to the destination path (object key).
 The recommended object size is from 1 MB to 5 GB.
 For objects over 5 GB, refer to [Upload Part - Copy](https://intl.cloud.tencent.com/document/product/436/8287).

 You can specify how metadata is processed during the copy process.
 By default, the metadata will be copied to the destination object.
-You can also choose not to copy the metadata information of the source object, and specify new metadata information in this API request.
-However, unless the storage type, access control list (ACL), and server-side encryption (SSE) are explicitly specified in this request, the destination object remains standard storage regardless of the processing method, the ACL of the destination bucket is inherited by default, and SSE will not be used.
+You can also choose not to copy the metadata of the source object, and instead can specify new metadata in the API request.
+However, unless the storage type, access control list (ACL), and server-side encryption (SSE) are explicitly specified in the request, then, regardless of the processing method, the storage type of the destination object will remain as standard, the ACL of the destination bucket will be inherited by default, and SSE will not be used.

-You can use this API to move, rename, and copy the object metadata and create copies.
+You can use this API to move, rename, and copy object metadata and create copies.

-The requester of this API needs to have read permission to the copied object, or the copied object allows read permission (public read) to everyone, and write permission to the destination bucket.
+To request this API, you need to have read permission for the object that you want to copy, or the object must have public read permission enabled (i.e., everyone has read permission for the object), and you must have write permission for the destination bucket.

 >
 >
 > - An error may be returned when COS receives the copy request or is copying the object.
 If an error occurs before copying begins, a standard error response will be returned.
-If an error occurs during copying, `HTTP 200 OK` will be returned with the error as the response body, meaning that the `HTTP 200 OK` response includes both success and error.
-When using this API, pay attention to the content of the response body to determine whether the copy request is successful and process the result accordingly.
+If an error occurs during copying, `HTTP 200 OK` will be returned with the error as the response body, meaning that the `HTTP 200 OK` response can include both success and error information.
+When using this API, pay attention to the content of the response body to determine whether the copy request was successful and process the result accordingly.
-> - The standard storage (MAZ) class only supports replication into the exactly same class rather than standard storage, low frequency, or archive storage class.
+> - The `MAZ_STANDARD` storage class only supports replication into the exact same class rather than standard storage, low frequency, or archive storage classes.

 #### Versioning

 - If versioning is enabled on the bucket where the source object resides, the latest version of the source object is copied by default.
-You can specify the versionId parameter in the x-cos-copy-source request header to copy the specified version.
+You can specify the versionId parameter in the `x-cos-copy-source` request header to copy a specified version.
 - If versioning is enabled on the destination bucket, COS will automatically generate a unique version ID for the destination object.

 ## Request